Home Restaurants

 The salt n peppa chicken sandwich at Atcha | Photo by Atcha

-Atcha’s salt n peppa chicken sandwich ($11) fuses the spice of Nashville hot with the crunch of Taiwanese fried chicken.
+Atcha’s salt n peppa chicken sandwich fuses the spice of Nashville hot with the crunch of Taiwanese fried chicken.
 Seasoned with Jiao Yan spices and fresh basil, the chicken offers a fragrant and spicy filling for the sandwich.
-Topped with creamy Atcha sauce, which is spicy with a touch of sweetness, and pickles, on a soft toasted bun, the sandwich is a symphony of flavors.
+Topped with creamy Atcha sauce—spicy with a touch of sweetness—and pickles on a soft toasted bun, the sandwich is a symphony of flavors.
+There is a wide variety of specialty sodas and milk teas to temper the heat.
 9889 Bellaire Blvd.
 Ste.
 D-234, Houston

 author avatar